-There is no separate information pertaining to local lending transactions but, generally speaking, the largest sector of borrowers is real estate developers, followed by commerce (retail) and construction.
+There is no discrete information pertaining to local lending transactions but, generally speaking, the largest sector of borrowers is real estate developers, followed by commerce (retail) and construction.

-Nonetheless, in the last two years, Carey has advised, among others, the following clients in significant lending transactions:
+Nonetheless, in the last few years, Carey has advised, among others, the following clients in significant lending transactions:

-- Mainstream group, in a USD 620 million project finance granted by Inter-American Investment Corp., CaixaBank, DNB ASA, KfW IPEX-Bank and Mitsubishi UFJ Financial Group, for the construction and development of a portfolio of five renewable energy projects. - The Bank of Nova Scotia, in a USD 165 million financing granted to Corporación del Cobre (CODELCO). - A USD 100 million "green loan" granted to CMPC, to finance environmentally friendly initiatives.
+- A USD 1 billion syndicated loan, with The Bank of Nova Scotia acting as Administrative Agent, granted to Compañía Minera Doña Inés de Collahuasi. - Mainstream group, in a USD 620 million project finance granted by Inter-American Investment Corp., CaixaBank, DNB ASA, KfW IPEX-Bank and Mitsubishi UFJ Financial Group, for the construction and development of a portfolio of five renewable energy projects. - The Bank of Nova Scotia, in a USD 165 million financing granted to Corporación del Cobre (CODELCO).